salsita/node-pg-migrate/docs/src/introduction.md

 # What is node-pg-migrate?

-> [!IMPORTANT]
-> The core maintainer of this project moved to [@Shinigami92](https://github.com/Shinigami92) (also core maintainer of FakerJS and core member of Vite).
-> The project is and remains under the MIT license.

 Node.js database migration management built exclusively for postgres.
 (But can also be used for other DBs conforming to SQL standard - e.g. [CockroachDB](https://github.com/cockroachdb/cockroach).)
 Started by [Theo Ephraim](https://github.com/theoephraim/), then handed over to [Salsita Software](https://www.salsitasoft.com/) and now maintained by [@Shinigami92](https://github.com/Shinigami92).